Acoustic Guitar Tonewood Guide

 Maple Top - Andertons Music Co.

 Maple is known for its dense brightness and definition.
 As well as looking great on the top of an acoustic, it lends itself very well to plugged-in performances thanks to that quality note definition.
-The brightness and clarity responds brilliantly to instrument microphones or pickup systems, allowing you to sit nicely in any mix.
+The brightness and clarity respond brilliantly to instrument microphones or pickup systems, allowing you to sit nicely in any mix.

 Summary: bright, immediate tone with excellent projection that suits amplified performance.
 Light, golden colour with a rich variety of distinct grain types.